RichardLitt/standard-readme/README.md

 **Requirements:**
 - Must link to all Markdown sections in the file.
 - Must start with the next section; do not include the title or Table of Contents headings.
+- Must be at least one-depth: must capture all `##` headings.

+**Suggestions:**
+- May capture third and fourth depth headings.
+If it is a long ToC, these are optional.

 #### Security
 **Status**: Optional.